 The whole “9 to 5” work life seems like an inevitable setting that we all will fall into, no matter how hard we try to resist it.
 Under his moniker Ravetank, Nathan Howard contemplates the dullness that awaits or he already met on his latest EP, Wasting Your Life from 9 to 5 (via Havana Tapes).
 Based in Bath, UK, Howard is influenced by the raw lo-fi of Guided By Voices which has left a huge imprint on his sound.

-The concise EP barely makes it over the 10 minute mark, which feels appropriate considering it’s a record that thematically stress about time and trying to not let it waste.
+The concise EP barely makes it over the 10-minute mark, which feels appropriate considering it’s a record that thematically stresses about time and trying to not let it waste.
 Wasting Your Life From 9 to 5 isn’t the record that’ll bring everything into perspective, it’s the sparky record that reassures you that you’re not the only one who hates your job.

 Cereal Pairing: Honey Nut Cheerios with booze before you head to work